opentoonz/opentoonz_docs/source/scanning_paper_drawings.rst

     1. Do one of the following:

-    - Select a cell in the Xsheet/Timeline where you want to place your animation level to scan and choose File  →  **New Level**.
+    - Select a cell in the Xsheet/Timeline where you want to place your animation level to scan and choose Level  →  New  →  **New Level...**

     - Right-click the cell in the Xsheet/Timeline where you want to place your animation level to scan and choose **New Level** from the menu that opens.